MusicDataset/md_homepage/content/musics/n/NocturneinC-SharpMinorOp.Posth.(1)-Frédéric Chopin.md

 ---
-title: Frédéric Chopin - Nocturne in C-Sharp Minor Op.
+title: Nocturne in C-Sharp Minor Op.
 Posth.
 (1)
 description: This is the description for Nocturne in C-Sharp Minor Op.
 Posth. by Frédéric Chopin
 composers: [Frédéric Chopin]
 periods: [Romantic]